declangao/WordpressReader/README.md

 ## Features
 * Asynchronous HTTP request
 * AppCompat Material Design
+* RecyclerView and CardView
+* ViewPager
 * Pull to refresh
-* ViewPager
-* NestedFragments
+* Nested fragments
 * JSON parsing
 * Android Wear notification (in case you want to read an article on your watch for god-knows-what reason)